the room next door

 Govt of Karnakata (Bangalore) is funding a “centre of excellence” to provide shared resources, skills training and a focal location

-Govt of Telangana (Hyderabad) has made multiple investments (mainly land and taxation levers) including support for the expanding T-Hub Accelerator and plus other mixed creative developments at scale.
+Govt of Telangana (Hyderabad) has made multiple investments (mainly land and taxation levers) including support for the expanding T-Hub Accelerator plus other mixed creative developments at scale.

 Whilst the UK Government is funding significant support for this sector, the scale of Indian interventions to accelerate economic growth is very impressive.